 Stash wants to demystify the investing experience, starting with what exactly you’re investing in.
 Each of Stash’s more than 3,000 ETFs and stocks has a succinct description of the investment, how risky it is, ticker symbol, and price.
 ETF descriptions also include expense ratio and all of the investment’s holdings.

 You can dig even deeper by clicking on a link to the investment’s website.
 And if there are any terms you don’t understand, Stash has question marks next to different terms to learn more.
-Stash also runs a diversification analysis on your account to make sure you’re not over or underweight in other asset classes, and then Stash makes recommendations.
+Stash also provides a diversification analysis feature on your account that can help you see how over or underweight in other asset classes you may be, and then Stash makes recommendations.

 Retirement and custodial accounts

-Stash offers traditional and Roth IRAs and custodial accounts for kids, but you will need to upgrade to a Growth account ($3/month) or Stash+ account ($9/month).
+Stash offers traditional and Roth IRAs in the Growth account ($3/month) and custodial accounts for kids in the Stash+ account ($9/month).
 This is one area where Stash is dramatically different from Robinhood because Robinhood only offers individual brokerage accounts.

-All Stash accounts are eligible for Stash online banking — an online debit account with no overdraft, minimum balance, or hidden fees.
-You can access over 19,000 fee-free ATMs with the Stash Stock-Back debit card.
+All Stash subscription plans are eligible for Stash online banking — an online debit account with no overdraft, minimum balance, or hidden fees.
+You can access over 19,000 fee-free ATMs with the Stash Stock-Back® Card.

-The Stock-Back Card pays you in stock for shopping at certain retailers, which could be an alternative to earning rewards points or miles for travel.
+The Stock-Back® Card rewards you in pieces of stock for shopping at certain retailers,2 which could be an alternative to earning rewards points or miles for travel.

 Compared to Robinhood, Stash has much stronger customer service options.
 There’s in-app and email support, but users can also contact Stash via phone for help.